andreasmhallberg/andreasmhallberg.github.io/_posts/2019-02-08-keyword-network.md

 length: medium
 tags:
 - linguistics
-document: ../documents/keyword-network/keywordnetwork.ar.190128.pdf
+document: /documents/keyword-network/keywordnetwork.ar.190128.pdf
 documenttitle: Keyword network
 thumbnail: /images/2019-02-08/network.thumbnail.png
 minidoc: /images/2019-02-08/keywordnetwork.ar.190128.pdf.png
-updates:
+#updates:
-- date: 2019-03-23
+#  - date: 2019-03-23
-  contents: Editing.
+#    contents: Editing.
 ---

 When I read books and articles related to my research I usually take [notes](/reading-notes-on-github/) of what is most interesting to me, with each note in separate text file.
 To each file I add one or more keywords from a set list.
 A note can contain any arbitrary combination of keywords.
 The idea with these keywords is to allow me to sort or filter the notes by topic.
 A while back it struck me that these keywords form a network of connected nodes and that this network could probably be visualized somehow.